 This situation arises when the future users and the data sources are not well known.
-In such a situation we need to use the knowledge of business and the objective of data warehouse to know likely requirements.
+In such a situation, we need to use the knowledge of business and the objective of data warehouse to know likely requirements.

-We need to classify the data first and then the users by what data they can access.
-In other word the users are classified according to the data, they can access.
+We need to first classify the data and then classify the users on the basis of the data they can access.
+In other words, the users are classified according to the data they can access.

-The user can also be classified according to their role, with people grouped across departments based on their role.
+Users can also be classified according to their role, with people grouped across departments based on their role.

 Classification on basis of Department

-Classification on basis of Role
+Classification Based on Role

-If the data is generally available to all the departments.The it is worth to follow the role access hierarchy.
-In other words if the data is generally accessed by all the departments the apply the security restrictions as per the role of the user.
-The role accesshierarchy is shown in the following figure.
+If the data is generally available to all the departments, then it is useful to follow the role access hierarchy.
+In other words, if the data is generally accessed by all the departments, then apply security restrictions as per the role of the user.
+The role access hierarchy is shown in the following figure.

 Are there restrictions on which network routes the data can take?

 These restrictions need to be considered carefully.
-Following are the points to remember.
+Following are the points to remember −

-The process of encryption and decryption will increase the overheads.
+The process of encryption and decryption will increase overheads.
 It would require more processing power and processing time.

 The cost of encryption can be high if the system is already a loaded system because the encryption is borne by the source system.

 There exist potential security implications while moving the data.
 Suppose we need to transfer some restricted data as a flat file to be loaded.
-When the data is loaded into the data warehouse the following questions are raised?
+When the data is loaded into the data warehouse, the following questions are raised −

-Where is the flat file stored?
+- Where is the flat file stored?

-Who has access to that disk space?
+- Who has access to that disk space?

-If we talk about the backup of these flat files the following questions are raised?
+If we talk about the backup of these flat files, the following questions are raised −

 - Do you backup encrypted or decrypted versions?

-Who has access to these tapes?
+- Who has access to these tapes?

-Where is that temporary table to be held?
+- Where is that temporary table to be held?

-How do you make such table visible?
+- How do you make such table visible?

-Data movement and storage requirements
+- Data movement and storage requirements

-All auditable actions
+- All auditable actions